usmanmusa1920/pass-access/README.md

 Password and sensitive information manager, that encrypt and save them for a user, which can be decrypt by the user when ever need to be! it is a security application that secure sensitive informations.

+## Intro

+Good day, I`m Usman Musa 3MTT fellow under software development.
+My Fellow ID is FE/24/7682377911

+Here is my knowledge showcase project, which is called **PassAccess** a security application, of password and sensitive information manager, that encrypt and save data for a user, which can be decrypt by the user when ever need to be! using a good cryptographical hashing algorithm.

+In this application once you signup, you will be redirected to login page.
+For ease of testing, you can login using the pre-registered user credentials, which are available in the `help page` of the application.

+Once you login for the first time it will ask you to create a `passcode` along-side with `lucky number` and `childhood name` as `MFA (Multi Factor Authenticator)`.
+After every `1 minute` the passcode will be required, but you can increase the timeout from the default `1 minute` up-to `30 minutes` in the profile update page.

+The `MFA (Multi Factor Authenticator)` which are `lucky number` and `childhood name` will be use after trying 5 invalid `passcode` for security reason.

+Now let create an item and see

+Thank you!

 ## What it is?

 In this application once you signup, you will be redirected to login page in other to log in.